return to Natural Dog Health Remedies

 Diarrhea in Dogs

-Canine diarrhea happens quite frequently.
-Just like humans, dogs suffer from upset tummy from time to time.
+Just like humans, diarrhea can affect dogs from time to time.

 • Ingestion of something indigestible, e.g. grass, cords, rotten bones from garbage, etc.;